 Some joggers prefer to eat before and some after, but you may wonder which is better.
 While a certain part of this decision should be based on how eating makes you feel before, during and after exercise, several other factors are important to consider.

 If you jog first thing in the morning, you may be better off eating first.
 Your last meal or snack is likely to have digested already, leaving little to fuel your workout.
-Having a meal an hour or two before you jog in the morning stabilizes blood sugar and gives you energy, whereas jogging without eating could result in feeling lightheaded and sluggish.
+Having a meal an hour or three before you jog in the morning stabilizes blood sugar and gives you energy, says the Academy of Nutrition and Dietetics; whereas jogging without eating could result in feeling lightheaded and sluggish.

 Intensity and Duration

 Before a jog, foods that digest easily will give you the energy you need to complete your workout, but are less likely to result in cramps.
 Good choices include crackers, bagels or bread.
 A longer jogging session requires additional carbohydrates, which you can get from bananas and yogurt.